More than 40 percent of Americans make New Year’s resolutions each January, but only 8 percent of us actually keep them. Why is that?

 - Prostate cancer screening

-Relieve some stress.
 Men typically hide the stress created by work and home, but pent-up stress is bad news.
 It can result in anger, destructive behavior, hopelessness, and in many cases, illness.
 It’s harmful for your heart, nervous system and digestive tract so make it a priority to find a healthy outlet for your stress this year.
-This can involve working out or talking to someone close to you and remember to do it consistently
+This can involve working out, practicing mindfulness, or talking to a mental health care provider.
+Mental health care isn’t just about trauma—it can help you deal with stress from work, family challenges, or even anger management.
+Make the commitment to treating your mental health with the same respect and care you do your physical health.